thequietlife/web-hacking/assets/notes.md

 Day 8, 9, 10 get familiar with Burp - scope settings, how to add subdomains, make a change see what happens.

+Day 11 where are the IDs?
+UUID = No bug?

 The aim of using Burp is to make a change on the Request side and see if it makes a difference on the Response side - insiderphd deletes the cookie and that leads to a 302 error, not necessarily a vulnerability but shows the required approach